-Cooperate with competent government agencies in identifying and disrupting trafficking flows.
+- .1 Cooperate with competent government agencies in identifying and disrupting trafficking flows.
 Support the work of the local competent government agencies with timely provision of documentation and access to ship manifests to enable effective cargo and passenger risk analysis and investigations.
-Facilitate access

-- to ship manifests for enforcement officers to support the risk analysis or development of intelligence. - Network with local, national, regional or international initiatives aimed at strengthening cooperation between the public and private sectors on information- or intelligence-sharing on wildlife trafficking and dissemination of best practices.
+Facilitate access to ship manifests for enforcement officers to support the risk analysis or development of intelligence. - .2 Network with local, national, regional or international initiatives aimed at strengthening cooperation between the public and private sectors on information- or intelligence-sharing on wildlife trafficking and dissemination of best practices. - .3 Network with relevant business professional associations to facilitate sharing of information and best practices on prevention and reporting of illegal wildlife trade activities.